 As the Ca’Foscari university is a public institution, you are allowed to explore the entrance.
 There is a small bar on the courtyard where you can have a drink.
 You can of course also attend a lecture in one of the auditoriums, assuming you are invited or it’s open for the public.

 Another possibility to get in touch with the Ca’Foscari community is by taking a tour on their dragon boat.
-This new experience was launched earlier this year.
-You can now discover Canal Grande and some smaller canals by rowing with the Ca’ Foscari team.
+You can discover Canal Grande and some smaller canals by rowing with the Ca’ Foscari team.
+This new experience was launched in 2017, but it hasn’t been communicated yet if and when you will get this opportunity in 2019.
 The tour lasts approx. 1 hour and reservation is required.

 DID YOU KNOW?
 This dragon boat also takes part in the Regata Storica and other traditional rowing events in Venice.